-Outlets Co-operative Neighbourhood House Ltd is an approved for the Child Care Subsidy (CCS) service.
+1 July 2018 Outlets Co-operative Neighbourhood House Ltd was approved for the Child Care Subsidy (CCS) by the Commonwealth Government

 Parents are required to register with My Gov and Centrelink to receive the subsidy.
 NB: Please see office for further information as 'how to do'

-Permanent care bookings are available for 5hour sessions.
-We will take a maximum of 16 permanent childcare bookings for each particular day and continue to maintain our flexible occasional care service of providing 3hour sessions to parents.
+Permanent care bookings are available for 5 hour sessions.
+Maximum of 10 position permanent childcare bookings for each particular day and 10 flexible childcare booking for occasional care service providing 5 and 3 hour sessions to parents.